nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 * humidifier/dehumidifer
 * fan
-* sensor with current humidity
+* sensor with current environment humidity
+* sensor with current environment temperature
 * binary sensor for full tank
 * switch for controlling ION mode (switch has no effect if dehumidifier doesn't support it)